ParkerICI/vite/README.md

 ## Usage

 This package enables the analysis of single-cell data using graphs, both unsupervised graphs as well as scaffold maps.
-While the package is designed to work with clusters generated from the [scfeatures](https://github.com/ParkerICI/scfeatures), any kind of tabular input data can be used as input
+While the package is designed to work with clusters generated from the [scfeatures](https://github.com/ParkerICI/scfeatures) package, any kind of tabular input data can be used as input

 The documentation of each function can be accessed directly within R. The following snippet demonstrate typical usage.
 Please refer to the full documentation for a complete breakdown of all the options